lukaszmadrzynski/Website-Update/content/pages/ecotours/jade-dragon-snow-mountain.md

         title: ''
         subtitle: ''
         text: >+
-          Escape the typical tourist trail and discover the hidden serenity of Fuguo Tibetan
+          Discover the hidden serenity of Fuguo Tibetan Buddhist Temple.

-          Buddhist Temple.
-This secluded sanctuary offers a truly authentic spiritual
+          This secluded sanctuary offers an authentic spiritual experience, inviting you

-          experience, allowing you to find tranquility away from the usual temple crowds
+          to find tranquility and immerse yourself in the peaceful atmosphere of Tibetan

-          and immerse yourself in the peaceful atmosphere of Tibetan Buddhism.
+          Buddhism.